jxnblk/axs/README.md

 ### CSS syntax

-The `css` prop uses [stylis][stylis] for a CSS-like syntax that also allows for pseudo-classes, media queries, animations, and nested selectors to be defined inline.
+The `css` prop uses [stylis][stylis] for a CSS-like syntax that allows pseudo-classes, media queries, animations, and nested selectors to be defined inline.
 See the [stylis docs][stylis] for more info.

 ```jsx